Etale and crystalline companions, I

-We will combine this geometric construction with the following observation: for any coefficient object $\calF$ in the same category as $\calE$, there exists an open dense subscheme $U$ of $S$ (depending on $\calF$) such that $f_* \calF$ exists as a coefficient object on $U$ and its formation commutes with arbitrary base change on $U$.
+\begin{remark} We iterate a key point from the proof of Lemma~\ref{L:elementary fibration}: the exceptional divisor of the blowup $\tilde{U} \to U$ is the image of a section $g: S \to \tilde{U}$ of $f$ on which the pullback of $\calE$ is constant.
+We will combine this geometric construction with the following observation: for any coefficient object $\calF$ in the same category as $\calE$, there exists an open dense subscheme $V$ of $S$ (depending on $\calF$) such that $f_* \calF$ exists as a coefficient object on $V$ and its formation commutes with arbitrary base change on $V$.
 (See \cite[Theorem~7.3.3]{kedlaya-finiteness} for the crystalline case.) \end{remark}

 We finally obtain the main theorem on weights. \begin{theorem} The following statements hold. \begin{enumerate} \item[(a)] If $\calE$ is irreducible, then it is $\iota$-pure of some weight. \item[(b)] There exists a unique filtration